usaid-cs/yesterday-i-learned/random.md

 1. If you are indispensable, you cannot be promoted, but you can sometimes get a raise.
 1. By EU law, [Black Forest Ham](https://en.wikipedia.org/wiki/Black_Forest_ham) must come from Black Forest, Germany.
 It is also dry-cured, contains 20% fat, and is almost never circular (but more bacon-shaped).
 So, the black forest ham you have been eating is not black forest ham.
 1. The captain ought to go down with the ship, but can also do whatever they want if all others have evacuated.
-1. If your brie isn't oozing, it is not the real thing.
+1. Cheese: if your brie isn't oozing, it is not the real thing.
 Also, never bring brie to a party, because what you buy is never the real thing.
 1. Extra large eggs are 63-70g, large 56-63g, and medium 49-56g.
 Their price multipliers are 1.12, 1.00, and 0.88, respectively.
-1. [Brittany](https://en.wikipedia.org/wiki/Brittany) is a place in France.
 1. [Robert Landsburg](https://en.wikipedia.org/wiki/Robert_Landsburg) died filming [the eruption of Mt.
 St. Helens](https://en.wikipedia.org/wiki/1980_eruption_of_Mount_St._Helens), which is in 1980, not the ancient past.
 1. In terms of greenhouse gas grams per calorie, [vegetarian and vegan diets can be more harmful to the environment](http://www.cmu.edu/news/stories/archives/2015/december/diet-and-environment.html) because of how little energy there is in, e.g. celery.
 1. [For best results](https://blog.cardiogr.am/2016/02/12/do-you-really-need-10000-steps-a-day-2/), do 45 minutes of high-intensity exercise per *week*.
 Benefits plateau beyond that.